flinguenheld/ocrp10/README.md

 ****
 ### Launch

-Move into *ocrp10/* folder and activate the virtual environment.
+Navigate into the *ocrp10/* folder and activate the virtual environment.
 Launch the server with the command :

     python manage.py runserver